 - employee’s overtime payments are regular but the amount varies unpredictably

-- employee earns commission or incentive bonuses each week but the amount varies unpredictably.
+- employee earns commission or incentive bonuses each pay period but the amount varies unpredictably or can’t be attributed to a specific week.

 In some situations the employer may need to spend some extra time thinking through and discussing with the employee how the regular payments will be included in ordinary weekly pay.

 Vikram gets paid a commission of $500.00 (on top of his wages) for every sale he makes over $5,000.00.
 He usually makes two of these sales each week but sometimes he makes more, or less.
-Vikram’s employer Erika pays him his commission in a lump sum on a quarterly basis for the previous three months.
-His commission payments are paid quarterly but they do relate to commission he earns on a weekly basis so Erika realises that they should be considered regular payments and should be included in his ordinary weekly pay for the calculation of annual holidays.
+Vikram’s employer Erika pays him his commission in a lump sum each month in his normal pay cycle.
+His commission payments are paid monthly but they do relate to commission he earns on a weekly basis so Erika realises that they should be considered regular payments and should be included in his ordinary weekly pay for the calculation of annual holidays.

 Ordinary weekly pay in employment agreements